Dionysus7777777/Dionysus7777777.github.io/_pages/about.md

 -  *2025.03*: &nbsp;🎉🎉 The team has qualified for the RoboCup World Championship.
 -  *2025.03*: &nbsp;🎉🎉 Completed the paper and submitted it to IROS.
 -  *2024.11*: &nbsp;🎉🎉 Successfully participated in RoboCup Brazil Open and achieved the sixth place in the world.
+-  *2024.07*: &nbsp;🎉🎉 Became a visiting student at the MMLab of ShanghaiTech University.

 # 📝 Publications